black-parrot/black-parrot-sim/README.md

     sudo yum install epel-release
     sudo yum install cmake3

-Remember adding `CMAKE=cmake3` while building tools or changing the variable directly in `rtl/Makefile.tools` in that case.

 On CentOS 8 and later, the `cmake` package is CMake 3 and works well without `CMAKE=cmake3`:

     sudo yum install cmake